Wire & Cable Basics

 Get the Right MV-105 Cable for Your Job

 Mid America Wire & Cable stocks power cable across major manufacturers and standards, with same-day dispatch to all 50 states.
-If you're specifying MV-105 for an upcoming project, browse our catalog or request a quote — our technical sales team can help confirm voltage class, conductor size, and insulation type before you order.
+If you're specifying MV-105 for an upcoming project, browse our catalog or request a quote and our technical sales team can help confirm voltage class, conductor size, and insulation type before you order.
 Or call us directly at (918) 622-1489.

 Manufacturers We Represent